chembience/chembience/README.rst

 Overview
 --------

-**Chembience** is a `Docker <https://docs.docker.com/>`_ based platform intended for the fast development of `chemoinformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric web applications and microservices.
+**Chembience** is a `Docker <https://docs.docker.com/>`_ based platform supporting the fast development of `chemoinformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric web applications and microservices.
-It supports a clean separation of your scientific web service implementation work from any infrastructure-related configuration requirements.
+It creates a clean separation between your scientific web service implementation and any host-specific or infrastructure-related configuration requirements.
 The following schema provides an overview.

 .. image:: docs/_images/chembience.png

-At its current development stage, Chembience provides three base types of prototype application (*App*) packages: (1) a `Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_-based *App* which is specifically suited for the development of web-based `Python <https://www.python.org/>`_ (REST) services, (2) a RDKit/Python shell-based *App* which allows for the execution of Python scripts (including RDKit, see below), and (3), a `Jupyter <https://www.jupyter.org/>`_-based *App* which let you run Jupyter notebooks locally on a Web browser (currently only a Python kernel is supported).
+At its current development stage, Chembience provides three base types of prototype application (*App*) packages: (1) a `Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_-based *App* which is specifically suited for the development of web-based `Python <https://www.python.org/>`_ REST and microservices, (2) a RDKit/Python shell-based *App* which allows for the execution of Python scripts (including RDKit, see below), and (3), a `Jupyter <https://www.jupyter.org/>`_-based *App* which let you run Jupyter notebooks locally on a Web browser (currently only a Python kernel is supported).

 All prototype *Apps* have pre-configured access to a `Postgres <https://www.postgresql.org/>`_ databases system running in a separate Docker container (*Database*) on the same Docker virtual network (*Chembience Sphere*).
-Any of the *App* Docker images and the Postgres database image have the `RDKit <http://www.rdkit.org/>`_  toolkit readily installed (either as Python module or Postgres extension).
+Any of the *App* Docker images and the Postgres database image have the `RDKit <http://www.rdkit.org/>`_  toolkit integrated either as Python module or Postgres extension.
 Additionally, both the Django and the Jupyter *App* packages provide a `Nginx <https://www.nginx.com>`_-based web server instance as component of their Docker image.

 Creation and deployment of all Chembience-based Docker images and containers is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
 All Docker images required for starting up any of the Chembience *App* packages are continuously built and tested at `CircleCi.com <https://circleci.com>`_ and made available from the `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_).
-Alternatively, the Docker images can also be built locally on the user's host machine by using the build script provided in root directory of this Github repository.
+Alternatively, the Docker images can also be built locally on the user's host machine by using the proviced build script.

 If a Chembience-based application is started, a Docker virtual network (*Chembience Sphere*) is created on the Docker host system, as well as the requested *App* and infrastructure containers, e.g. the *Database* container, are brought up together at once.
-Depending on the current use case, a different set of the available Chembience container components can be easily configured and put together by means of the docker-compose configuration file.
+Depending on the current use case, a different set of the available Chembience container components can be easily configured and put together by adjusting the docker-compose configuration file.

-Another component of Chembience is the Chembience *Proxy* which has bben created as a fork of the `jwilder/nginx-proxy project <https://github.com/jwilder/nginx-proxy>`_.
-The *Proxy* acts as a reverse proxy in front of all *App* containers and allows for spinning up additional container instance, or updating and removing existing ones while avoiding interference with web traffic to other running Chembience containers and services.
+Another component of Chembience is the Chembience *Proxy* which has been created as a fork of the `jwilder/nginx-proxy project <https://github.com/jwilder/nginx-proxy>`_.
+The *Proxy* acts as a reverse proxy in front of all *App* containers and allows for spinning up additional container instance, or updating and removing existing ones while avoiding interference with web traffic to other running Chembience-based services and containers.
 The *Proxy* works in a way that it automatically discovers any existing or newly starting *App* container inside the *Chembience Sphere* virtual network and looks up their (sub) domain specification.
-It then makes the *App* containers accessible to the outside of the *Chembience Sphere* network under their specified domain names which might include a DNS-registered Web domain, or any sub domain at localhost for locally running Web applications.
+It then makes the *App* containers accessible to the outside of the *Chembience Sphere* network under their specified domain names which might be either a DNS-registered Web domain, or any sub domain at localhost for locally running Web applications.

 All of the Chembience *App* packages can be easily altered, cloned, removed, or reconfigured.
-After the initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), the initially created *App* package directories can be moved, renamed, or copied, in order to create multiple, specialized application packages, which then can be tracked as separate software projects of their own.
-If additional infrastructure packages are needed for a project (e.g. Solr, elasticsearch, or additional Postgres container instances), they can be easily configured as additional components as part of docker-compose configuration, too.
+After the initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), the initially created *App* package directories can be moved, renamed, or copied, in order to create multiple, specialized application packages, which then can be handled as software projects of their own.
+If additional infrastructure packages are needed for a project (e.g. Solr, elasticsearch, or additional Postgres container instances), they can be easily integrated as additional components as part of docker-compose configuration.

 Current release version of the most important packages are: